mrc-ide/DSY_YF_outbreak_risk2/README.md

 # Introduction

-Calculations of outbreak risk for Indian Ocean countries.
+Calculations of outbreak risk for Djibouti, Somalia and Yemen.

 # Running the code